Netcracker/KubeMarine/documentation/Installation.md

    External: 10.101.1.101 (balancer "balancer-1")
 ```

+#### control_endpoint

-The algorithm chooses the very first address if there are several elements in the group.
+The algorithm of [control_plain](#control_plain) calculation chooses the very first address if there are several elements in the group.
 If you are not satisfied with this principle, you can "help" the algorithm in choosing which address to take by specifying the parameter `control_endpoint` for the group element.
 For example:

 ```yaml